wojciech-kulik/XcodeProjectCLI/README.md

 FILE SUBCOMMANDS:
-  add-file                Add a file to specified targets in the project. delete-file             Delete a file from the project. move-file               Move a file to a different location within the project. rename-file             Rename a file within the project.
+  add-file                Add a file to specified targets in the project. delete-file             Delete a file from the project. move-file               Move a file to a different location within the
+                          project.
+  rename-file             Rename a file within the project.

+GROUP SUBCOMMANDS:
+  add-group               Add a group to the project. delete-group            Delete a group from the project. move-group              Move a group to a different location within the
+                          project.
+  rename-group            Rename a group within the project.

   See 'xcodeproj help <subcommand>' for detailed help.
 ```